iarxm/sbod/docs/index.md

   - title: Integration
     details: SB is the core component in a total athletic evaluation system.
   - title: Intuitive
     details: Fundamentally, this system makes training second nature and naturally understandable.
-Think in movements and poses rather than in complicated muscle groups
+Think in movements and poses rather than in complicated muscle groups.

 footer: MIT Licensed | Copyright © 2025-present SurfingBodies Iarom MT
 ---